martinkersner/seoul-artificial-intelligence-meetup/docs/index.md

 #### Homomorphic voting schemes
 Current voting systems have a number of flaws and are inherently untrustable as there is no way for voters to audit and validate their votes.
 At the same time, open schemes where users present their votes  to everyone directly have flaws in that this allows for voters to sell their votes and for those who vote against some directive to be persecuted.
 Homomorphic encryption based voting schemes offer interesting solutions to both of these issues with more general applications as well.

+### Data Selfie
+Mozilla Fellow Hang Do Thi Duc has made a very cool art project using Facebook APIs, YOLO,and Watson NLP frameworks to create user data profiles based on shared information and Facebook usage https://blog.mozilla.org/blog/2018/03/15/prepare-to-be-creeped-out/.
+This talk will be a basic presentation about the app architecture and what other use cases might fit.

 <!--01:00 - 01:15 Introduction - What is the goal of Mini AI Hackathon?-->